 Disclaimer; any alterations, mods, that deviate from the factory are done at your own risk.
-This thread is only to be used as a guideline and the author assumes no liability for your actions or vehicle damage or death/injury as a result of modification to your vehicle.
+This thread is to be used for entertainment purposes only .
+The author assumes no liability for your actions or vehicle damage or death/injury as a result of modification to your vehicle.
 Never attempt to bypass, modify, or remove factory safety equipment!

 PART 2 ;

 ~Working OEM non-airbag buckets and bucket electronics